Tommy Pham Player Props: Diamondbacks vs. Twins

 - Pham is hitting .261 with 14 doubles, a triple, 10 home runs and 30 walks.

-- Pham has driven home a run in 24 games this year (31.6%), including more than one RBI in 7.9% of his games and producing three or more of his team's runs on three occasions..
+- In 31.2% of his games this season, Pham has notched at least one RBI.
+In six of those games (7.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

+- He has scored in 27.3% of his games this year, with two or more runs scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.